 How we use your personal information

 This notice informs you about your privacy rights and how the law currently protects you under the General Data Protection Regulation (EU GDPR) and the Data Protection Act (DPA).
-It should be noted that GDPR does not apply to information already in the public domain.

 Our Privacy Commitment

-- To keep your data safe, secure and private
+Keeping your data safe, secure and private.

-- Not to sell, rent or lease customer data to third parties
+Not to sell, rent or lease customer data to third parties.

-- To provide you with ways to manage and review your marketing choices at any time
+To provide you with ways to manage and review your marketing choices at any time.

 Contacting us about data privacy